Lawmakers Vote To Keep Embattled Ishiba As Japan PM

 "It will mean the LDP will have to concede some of its policies to seek cooperation from others," Iwai said.

-Analysts have voiced worries that possible fresh US tariffs on Chinese and Japanese goods under Trump may fuel inflation.
+Analysts have warned that possible fresh US tariffs on Chinese and Japanese goods under Trump may fuel inflation.

-The Trump administration may also demand that Japan hike its defence spending, or push Japanese firms to expand their factories in the United States.
+Washington and domestic lawmakers are likely to press Ishiba for higher public spending, such as for defence and industry, and tax cuts at the same time, analysts said.

-"It must be Mr. Ishiba who is feeling the toughest headache of Mr. Trump's victory," Hideo Kumano, chief economist at Dai-ichi Life Research Institute, wrote in a note.
+During the late-night press conference, Ishiba touched on the importance of defence manpower and mentioned Chinese and Russian military activities surrounding Japan and North Korea's latest ICBM missile launch.

-Washington and domestic lawmakers are likely to press him for higher public spending and tax cuts at the same time, Kumano explained.
+The prime minister also said the government will provide "more than 10 trillion yen [$65 billion] of public support to the AI and semiconductor sector by 2030."

 Legal Disclaimer: